Zhao Chongguo: Military service

-In 104, an elite cavalry unit named the Feathered Forest was created in the imperial capital of Chang'an, one of five units placed under the administration of the Minister of the Imperial Household and tasked with protecting the Emperor.
+In 104 BC, an elite cavalry unit named the Feathered Forest was created in the imperial capital of Chang'an, one of five units placed under the administration of the Minister of the Imperial Household and tasked with protecting the Emperor.
 The members of the unit, dubbed the "Gentlemen of the Feathered Forest" (羽林郎 (yǔlínláng)), were mainly recruited from the northwest, with a particular emphasis on the descendants of men who died in military.
 Zhao joined the unit around 100.
 In 99, he joined a force of 30,000 cavalry in General Li Guangli's campaign against the Xiongnu to the north, receiving the rank of acting major.
 The Han army was forced to retreat and suffered heavy casualties.
 It eventually became trapped by the encroaching Xiongnu forces after several days of combat.
 Zhao led a group of around 100 men to breach the Xiongnu lines and allow for the rest of the Han army to retreat, suffering twenty sword cuts in the process.
 After General Li commended Zhao's service, Emperor Wu invited Zhao to a private meeting to see his battle wounds; he was so impressed that he promoted Wu to the rank of Gentleman of the Household (中郎 (zhōngláng)).